2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Special Application Instructions

-As part of the selection process, some candidates will be invited for an interview with the Portuguese selection committee, via zoom videocall, during the month of February.
+As part of the selection process, some semi-finalists will be invited for an interview with the Portuguese selection committee, via zoom videocall, in late February or early March.

 Although the Fulbright Commission does not sponsor Portuguese language and culture classes, we offer resources and links to search Portuguese language study opportunities.
 We also encourage candidates to check with their proposed hosts if such possibility is available at the institution.

-Candidates should include the Language Self-Evaluation and Foreign Language Evaluation forms with their applications.
+Candidates must include the Language Self-Evaluation Form and the Foreign Language Evaluation with their applications.

 Fulbright Proposal Types